oracle/tribuo/docs/Architecture.md

  from original names to hashed names has not been stored by the system.
 So as to avoid the storage of such a forward mapping, Tribuo provides an implementation of feature hashing that lives entirely in the feature domain object.
-This means that Tribuo has no knowledge of the true feature names , and the system transparently hashes the inputs.
+This means that Tribuo has no knowledge of the true feature names, and the system transparently hashes the inputs.
 The feature names tend to be particularly sensitive when working with NLP problems.
-For example , without such hashing, bigrams would appear in the feature domains.
+For example, without such hashing, bigrams would appear in the feature domains.